winspool/stdtests/README.md

 * [ ] Check C++ Compiler and the C++ Runtime library
 * [ ] Create a nice Table from multiple Results

+* Currently, only headers are checked for availability during `configure`

 #### Expected usecase
 * Extract the testsuite